 Purpose of Course Assessments

-High School and PCC faculty involvement in this process is not only necessary, it assures that the course offered at the high school meets or exceeds the rigor, pedagogy, and outcomes of the course offered on the college campus, and develops collegial relationships.
-Assessments include:
+High school and PCC faculty involvement in this process is not only necessary, it assures quality of Dual Credit programs and develops collegial relationships.
+It is expected that high school faculty will provide to the faculty liaison the times/days the course is offered and then be available during those times.
+The course assessment component of Dual Credit pledges that the course offered at the high school meets or exceeds the rigor, pedagogy and outcomes of the on-campus course.

 - High school site visit with classroom observation